-However, if an operator operates multiple cemeteries of which one or more is inactive, those cemeteries can be identified and only maintenance Condition B.1 will apply for those identified cemeteries. (see Further information is available on our fact sheet on cemetery maintenance on our website).
+However, if an operator operates multiple cemeteries of which one or more is inactive, those cemeteries can be identified through operational maintenance documentation (as required by Condition B.2) and they can be maintained at the standard for inactive cemeteries (B.1).
+Further information is available on our fact sheet on cemetery maintenance on our website).